sonishsivarajkumar/PyCTAKES/docs/contributing.md

 - Release notes
 - Documentation credits

-Thank you for contributing to PyTAKES! 🎉
+Thank you for contributing to PyCTAKES! 🎉